-Arthritis is the most common type of disability in the United States.
+Arthritis is the most type of disability in the United States.
 There are many different types of arthritis, such as osteoarthritis, rheumatoid arthritis, and psoriatic arthritis.
 Each develops differently, but all types can affect the hands.
 Hand arthritis causes pain and usually inflammation.
 Over time, you might also lose the use of muscles in your hand.

 Fortunately, arthritis gloves can complement your medical treatments.
 These gloves are designed to reduce pain and swelling and improve your hand function.